Shivangi2729/Zepto-inventory-analysis/README.md

 ## Some Extras
-I have also included a supporting document in the repository that outlines additional learnings and workflows explored during this project, covering both Excel-based data preparation techniques and GitHub documentation practices.
+I have also included a document named 'Learnings' in the repository that outlines additional learnings and workflows explored during this project, covering both Excel-based data preparation techniques and GitHub documentation practices.